Did installing covert CCTV to monitor workplace theft violate an employee’s Article 8 privacy rights?

-- Article 8(1) of the European Convention on Human Rights (ECHR) states, “everyone has a right to respect for his private and family life, his home and his correspondence.”
+Article 8(1) of the European Convention on Human Rights (ECHR) states, “everyone has a right to respect for his private and family life, his home and his correspondence.”
 However, this is not an absolute right.
-Article 8(2) provides that a public authority shall not interfere with the exercise of the right to privacy “except such as is in accordance with the law and is necessary in a democratic society:
+Article 8(2) provides that a public authority shall not interfere with the exercise of the right to privacy “except such as is in accordance with the law and is necessary for a democratic society:

 - In the interests of national security, public safety or the economic well-being of the country.